Nivalyx/osu-wiki/wiki/Tournaments/OWC/1/en.md

 ### Mappool instructions

 1. There will be a different mappool for every stage.
-2. All the maps in the mappool will be played without any modifications enabled (NoMod).
+2. All the maps in the mappool (including the TieBreaker) will be played without any modifications enabled (NoMod).
 3. Each mappool has a specific size depending on the stage.
+   - The Round of 32, Round of 16, and the Quarterfinals will all have 15 NoMod maps (to be picked in any order) + 1 Tiebreaker map.
+   - The Semifinals and the 3rd Place Playoffs will both have 6 NoMod maps (**to be played in the order determined by the Tournament Management**) + 1 Tiebreaker map.
+   - The Finals will have 8 NoMod maps (**to be played in the order determined by the Tournament Management**) + 1 Tiebreaker map.

+### Scheduling instructions

+1. Each stage will be held on **a single weekend**.

 [flag_AR]: /wiki/shared/flag/AR.gif "Argentina"
 [flag_AT]: /wiki/shared/flag/AT.gif "Austria"